mjec/obsidian-config/README.md

 # obsidian-config
-My Obsidian vault template and configuration
+My [Obsidian](https://obsidian.md/) vault template and configuration

+I'm not aware of a better approach to using this repo than to clone it and then just open Obsidian on that folder.
+Which is honestly not that great an approach?